-Over the many years at Crooks, Low & Connell, S.C., Mr. Prusinski has defended more than five hundred clients finding themselves often in serious or presumably hopeless predicaments.
+Over the many years at Crooks, Low & Connell, S.C., Mr. Prusinski has defended more than seven hundred clients finding themselves often in serious or presumably hopeless predicaments.
 Although the majority of Mr. Prusinski’s appearances have been in Marathon County Circuit Court located in Wausau, Wisconsin, Mr. Prusinski frequently represents clients charged with serious crimes in the surrounding cities and counties, including as far north as Rhinelander, Medford, Merrill, and Antigo, east to Shawano, and south to Stevens Point and Wisconsin Rapids.

 Undaunted, Mr. Prusinski strives to provide each and every client with individual care, unrelenting advocacy, a tenacious defense, and genuine hope against seemingly impossible odds.

 Mr. Prusinski also has a history of broad legal experience, including civil litigation and trial experience.
 He has handled and been involved in numerous civil matters over the years at Crooks, Low & Connell, S.C., including but not limited to: bench trials, personal injury claims and jury trials, temporary restraining orders and injunctions, contested child custody and placement matters, landlord and tenant evictions, and even small claims trials.

 Mr. Prusinski brings his knowledge of immigration law to the field of criminal defense to aid those in particularly difficult situations where one may face deportation, inadmissibility, or ineligibility for legal permanent residence or citizenship because of criminal allegations.
 Over his career, Mr. Prusinski has helped numerous individuals and families obtain legal permanent residence and U.S. citizenship in northern Wisconsin.